8 Best Free Online JSON Validators in 2026 (No Signup Required)

 Check the error position carefully.
 When a validator says the error is on line 47, the actual mistake is often on line 46.
 A missing comma or bracket usually causes the parser to fail on the next line, not the line where the problem actually is.
 Always check the few lines above the reported error position.

-Don't paste sensitive data into unknown tools.
-This should go without saying, but if your JSON contains passwords, API keys, tokens, or personal information, use an offline tool instead.
+Avoid pasting sensitive data into unknown tools.
+If your JSON contains passwords, API keys, tokens, or personal information, use an offline tool instead.
 Even if a website claims client side processing, you can't always verify that.

 Keep a validator bookmarked.
 Having a JSON validator one click away in your bookmarks bar makes you more likely to actually use it.
 When you're working with JSON multiple times a day, that small friction reduction adds up.